It Ain't Necessarily So: Cut verse

 But why chasterize you an' me?

 Other uses

 In Nazi-occupied Denmark, the Danish underground interrupted the 1943 Nazi victory radio announcements with a recording of the song.

 The philosopher Hilary Putnam used the song as the title of a 1962 paper, later published in The Journal of Philosophy (59:22).

 Mad magazine's 1967 race issue featured a parody version with Martin Luther King Jr. singing, "It's not necessarily Stoke!
 It's not necessarily Stoke!
 No, him you can't trust in, Just ask Bayard Rustin.
-Oh it's not necessarily Stoke!", in reference to the civil-rights organiser Stokely Carmichael.
+Oh it's not necessarily Stoke!", in reference to the civil-rights organizer Stokely Carmichael.

 American musician Larry Adler used the song as the title of his 1984 autobiography.

-The Jascha Heifetz violin version provided the music for Olympic gold medalist gymnast Natalia Lashchenova's gold medal–winning floor routine at the 1991 Summer Universiade.
+The Jascha Heifetz violin version provided the music for Olympic gold medalist gymnast Natalia Lashchenova's gold medal-winning floor routine at the 1991 Summer Universiade.